RFullum/DirtyLittleBassSynth/README.md

 # DirtyLittleBassSynth

-The Dirty Little Bass Synth is inspired by one of my favorite Native Instruments TRK-01 Bass Synth settings: the West oscillator.
+The Dirty Little Bass Synth is a wavetable synth inspired by one of my favorite Native Instruments TRK-01 Bass Synth settings: the West oscillator.

-## Oscialltors
+## Oscialltor Section

+There are two oscillators, each morphing between three different waveshapes: The Main Oscillator and Sub Oscillator.

+### Main Oscillator